Kiimby/Kiimby/README.md

-Hi, I'm Kimberly
+Hi, I'm Kimberly but you can call me Kimby

-Game Designer and 3D Artist | Freelancer
+I am a Game Designer and 3D Artist | Freelancer

 Based in Guatemala